raghavkanva/i2c_bitbanging_atmega_2560/README.md

 ## Introduction

 This project helped me understand how I2C communication protocol behaves at the system and signal level.
-By implementing I²C using GPIO and validating it with a logic analyzer, I learned how software logic, timing, and physical setup together determine correct system behavior—an important perspective for system-level and TM work.”
+By implementing I²C using GPIO and validating it with a logic analyzer, I learned how software logic, timing, and physical setup together determine correct system behavior

 ---